AustinMancini/Email-Generator/README.md

-# Java Email and Password Generator App.
+# Java Email and Password Generator

 This app simulates a new employee email and password generator for a company.